adam-scislowicz/seed/documents/bookmarks.md

 1. [typescript](https://www.typescriptlang.org): TypeScript is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.
 1. [Jupyter](https://jupyter.org/): web-based scientific notebook supporting interactive visualization and multiple language kernels
 1. [jupytext](https://github.com/mwouts/jupytext): Jupyter plugin for better integration with version control systems such as git.
-1. [OCaml](https://ocaml.org): OCaml is a general-purpose, industrial-strength programming language with an emphasis on expressiveness and safety.